szwiep/py_SBeLT/paper/paper.md

 [@Ancey:2010; @Roseberry:2012; @Fathel:2015; @Wu:2019].
 For example, laboratory experiments
 using a downstream light table counting device and conducted at roughly twice the shear stress threshold for particle motion involve the transport of less than approximately 12% of particles on the upstream bed surface [@Chartrand:2017].
-This result highlights that the flux measured across a boundary or within an area of bed surface is directly linked to the motions of individual particles arriving from upstream locations [@Furbish:2012].
+This result suggests that the flux measured across a boundary or within an area of bed surface is directly linked to the motions of individual particles arriving from upstream locations [@Furbish:2012].

 Because particle motions are controlled by fluid turbulence, the irregular bed surface, and collective effects